The difficulties facing our political

 of understanding of what is happening

-at lightening speed in the interconnected
+at lightening speed in

 global financial markets 'with guesswork